paveltimofeev/screens.io/tasklist.md

 - Frontend: Close menu at mobile view after click, and do not cover header

 BackLog
+- Frontend: Second change of Account Name (and other fields) fails without page reload
 - [Security] Backend: Do not store authConfig login/password in plain text.
 Do not transfer them to UI.
 - Frontend & Backend: Paging for job history: "Load more" or "next/prev" buttons based on skip + limit=30 and total_count of records
 - Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead